zachboyette/PersonalWebsiteGuide/README.md

 <h2>FIRST STEPS: STUFF TO DOWNLOAD</h2>

 Step 1: Sign up for [Github.](https://github.com/join) It's the best way to continually save your code to the internet (in "repositories"), so you can see your progress, backup your files, and collaborate with others.
-Think of it kinda like Dropbox for programmers, except anybody can see your stuff.on
+Think of it kinda like Dropbox for programmers, except anybody can see your stuff.

 Step 2: Download GitHub for your computer - [here for mac users](https://mac.github.com/), [here for windows users](https://windows.github.com/).
 Once downloaded, open it up and sign in.